wp-plugins/ooyala-video-browser/readme.txt

 == Installation ==

 Copy the subfolder "ooyala-video" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and setup your Backlot pcode and secret code in the Ooyala Settings screen.
 You will find your pcode and secret code under Account -> Developers in Backlot.
+Please use API V1 pcode and secret code.
+If you cannot see V1 and V2 API keys listed please contact support@ooyala.com to get access to your V1 API keys.

 == Screenshots ==